Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>

 This document specifies the Indexed 3D Scene (i3s) format, an open 3d content delivery format used to disseminate 3D GIS data to mobile, web and desktop clients.
-I3s is the choice of format used by <a href="http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm#">ArcGIS Scene Service</a> .
-The first sections of this specification explain the conceptual structure of i3s, while the latter sections provide a detailed implementation-level view.</p>
+I3s is the choice of format used by <a href="http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm#">ArcGIS Scene Service</a>.
+The first sections of this specification explain the conceptual structure of i3s, while the latter parts provide a detailed implementation-level view.</p>

 <h2>Table of Contents</h2>